darcksday/challenge/README.md

 ![grid](https://challenge-darcksday.vercel.app/tech.d18822a9.png)

-For build AA and gasless transaction we use combination of Gelato 1Balance, Web3Auth and Safe Contract Address.
+For build AA and gasless transaction we use combination of Gelato 1Balance && Relay, Web3Auth and Safe Contract Address.
 To display current prices on the UI, we using the RedStone API.
 On the contract side, we implemented the RedStone Price Feed to obtain current prices and close bets.
 The
 Gelato Web3 functions are responsible for generating and updating the redstonePayload (byte code required for the getPrice function) and controlled the expiration of bets for distribute funds.